 Apart from providing talking therapy, I also offer the possibility to use art materials or imagination, to invite you to explore deeper layers of feelings.
 This does not require any artistic skills or abilities: for some people, it can offer a valuable extra channel of communicating to access those feelings that have no words.
 Using art materials in therapy is always a choice; we will explore your issues in a way that works best for you

-I have experience with working with clients from diverse backgrounds with a wide variety of issues such as low self-esteem, depression and anxiety, loss, abuse, trauma and intimacy issues.
+I have experience with working with clients from diverse backgrounds with a wide variety of issues such as low self-esteem, depression and anxiety, abuse, trauma, bereavement and intimacy issues.

 Training, qualifications & experience

 I am an experienced psychotherapist, currently working mainly in private practice.
-I have previously held psychotherapy positions in the mental health charity MIND, at an addiction charity and in two NHS trusts in London, providing individual and group art psychotherapy to inpatients and on Forensic Wards.
+I have previously held psychotherapy positions in a number of charity settings and in two NHS trusts in London, providing individual and group art psychotherapy to inpatients and on Forensic Wards.
 I am an examinor and tutor on the adult Master's programme of the Institute for Therapy and Education (IATE) in London and I am a practicing artist.

 Before becoming a psychotherapist, I worked in international marketing management in two different countries.
 This has given me a deep appreciation of life challenges when transitioning between different cultures, careers and ways of life.

 My experience as an artist has taught me the value of different forms of communication and the wisdom of unspoken expression through the body, art works, dreams or fantasies.
 I incorporate this into my work where appropriate.